AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 ++**Note:**++

-- Search term should not be blank.
+- Search term should not be blank or consist only of spaces.
+For examples, `find    ` will be counted as an invalid command.
 - Search terms are case-insensitive.
 Typing `find sun` will produce a match for a person named `SUN`
 - You can provide any number of search terms, separated by spaces.
   - `find` will match names to at least one of the search terms.
 For instance, `find sun timo` will return results for both the person named `sun` and the person named `timo`.